 Please be relaxed about your child’s learning within the context of supporting their progress.
 I am sure everyone is aware that those families who are interested and supportive of their children’s efforts and help them to read every day, practice basic skills and extend their interests beyond school are the families whose children make the most progress, regardless of school’s efforts!

 This year we are having our Infant nativities as usual but we are trying to improve the organisation in response to complaints from parents over the last few years.
 Parents have said that the late nights are very disruptive to bed times and some parents have refused to send their little ones into school for the evening performance, sometimes without any notice to school.
 Other parents have said their child could not have a part at all because of family committments after school.
-So this year we are putting the nativities on during the school day, at the same time of day as our normal Class Assemblies, which seems to be a convenient time for parents as these assemblies are always very well attended.
+So this year we are putting the nativities on during the school day, at the same buy viagra online with discover card time of day as our normal Class Assemblies, which seems to be a convenient time for parents as these assemblies are always very well attended.
 Hopefully this will allow all the children to take part and to perform at their best and avoid the need to fill empty roles at the last minute.
 The dates are out on the latest newsletter so parents can book time off work well in advance.
 I know this won’t please everyone but we are doing our best to improve the experience for the children, which is what it is all about afterall.

 Welcome to my first “Headteacher’s Blog” – I am new to this so please bear with me!

 The purpose of this part of our website is for school to keep parent’s informed of what is going on in school from a “behind the scenes” perspective.
 It isn’t a chat room.
-I am available every morning on the KS1 door if parents want to chat and for more personal or in depth discussions an appointment can be made at the office.
+I am available every morning on the KS1 door if parents want to chat and for more personal or in depth i bought xanax online discussions an appointment can be made at the office.
 There is also email and the telephone of course!
 I make every effort to prioritise communication with parents in order to nip concerns in the bud and hopefully prevent them becoming issues.

 So watch this space, tell other parents about it and perhaps some of your questions will be addressed here in the future.